-“Phil Elmassian takes a knee at the forty yard line.
+“Phil Elmassian takes a knee at the 35-yard line.
 The time has expired!
-Final score – Wellesley 24, Natick 12!”
+Final score – the Wellesley Red Raiders 24, the Natick Redmen 12!”

 As the game ended, I would almost be completed with my leafy purgatory.
 The echoes of the game would resonate as I picked up the remaining few leaf piles that dotted our side yard.

 When I finally entered Wellesley High in tenth grade, I made a beeline for Mr. Burgess’s classroom and formally introduced myself.
 Not surprisingly, I wanted to meet the “voice behind the leaves” in the flesh.
 When I entered his homeroom situated in the history wing on the third floor, I was not surprised to see a gregarious, engaging, and quick-witted chap seated behind a rather modest-sized desk.
 Charlie Burgess had the map of Ireland chiseled into his face and the blarney to back it up.
 After we had discovered a shared passion for the Red Sox and American history, I informed Mr. Burgess that I had always dreamed of hearing my name announced by him.
 He chuckled softly.
 “Shaun, You are not exactly the first Wellesley boy to tell me that!”

 I realized, of course, that I would have to make the football team for Mr. Burgess to fulfill such an enduring fantasy.
 As an impassioned baseball player at that time, however, the impetus to have the great Charlie Burgess announce my name each fall was not enough.
 I was never going to play football for Wellesley High.
 I was a pitcher – not a quarterback.
 Mr. Burgess understood, and we let it pass.